Open Conceptual Data Models

 - Free humans from large-volume information processing

-Semantic Web Technology Benefits
+Semantic Web Project Technologies

 Ontologies

-- Can represent common semantics
+- For representing common semantics

 - Spanning databases, applications, enterprises, on-line communities

-- Act as a shared conceptual model
+- Deliver shared conceptual model

 Common Semantics (Ontologies) & Common Data Representation (RDF)